wtarreau/bootterm/README.md

 ### Waiting for a new serial port

 Most often you don't want to know what name your serial port will have, you just want to connect to the one you're about to plug, as soon as it's available, in order to grasp most of the boot sequence.
 That's what `bt -n` is made for.
 It will check the list of current ports and will wait for a new one to be inserted.
 It even works if one port is unplugged and replugged.
 This is very convenient to avoid having to follow cables on a desk, or when connecting to a device that gets both the power and the console from the same USB connector.
+It's worth noting that this wait feature is ignored when `-l` is used to get an instant list of detected ports.

 The automatic port detection is more precise on Linux and FreeBSD where a detailed list of available ports with their respective drivers and descriptions are available.
 On other operating systems, the automatic detection falls back to a scan of node in `/dev`, avoiding known unrelated ones, and focusing on specific ones for certain operating systems (e.g. macOS uses `cu.*`).